rorosaurus/roryhay.es/_posts/2024-06-29-esp32-c3-super-mini-flaw.md

 Some people from the WLED Discord have even seen this type of poor performance on S3 Zero models, where the clearance is reduced but the crystal is distant - leading me to think this spacing is the primary, but not the only, culprit.

+A Redditor also [shared some additional insights and photos](https://www.reddit.com/r/esp32/comments/1ecq8h5/warning_about_aliexpress_esp32_c3_mini_modules/lfei178/) regarding their own experience.

 # How to avoid buying bad boards
 On AliExpress, I'd recommend **ordering a single board first** to confirm what you receive before a bulk order.
 In future orders, **stick with a seller you've had good results with** - don't be tempted by a new store that saves you a few pennies.